-There’s a lot of controversy surrounding the so called “nightshade” vegetables.
+There’s a lot of controversy surrounding the so-called “nightshade” vegetables.
 Do they worsen arthritis?
 Are they good for you at all?
-Or are they poisonous?
+Are they poisonous?
 Plus, what do they have to do with solanine toxicity?
 In this article, we’ll take a close look at the scientific data behind this group of vegetables and how they might affect your health.

 What Are Nightshade Plants?

 The Solanaceae, or nightshades, are a diverse family of flowering plants.
-There are actually over 2,700 different species of nightshade plants.
-Included among the species are herbs, vines, flowers, shrubs, and trees.
-Some nightshades are also important agricultural crops, medicinal plants, and spices.
+There are more than 2,700 different species of nightshade plants.
+Included among the species are herbs, vines, flowers, shrubs and trees.
+Some nightshades are also important agricultural crops, medicinal plants and spices.

 What Are Nightshade Vegetables?

-Among the nightshade plants are several common vegetables used in kitchens all over the world.
+Among the nightshade plants are several common vegetables used in kitchens all around the world.
 These include:

 Of historical interest, these vegetables weren’t even considered foods until the 1800s.
 Instead, they were used in witchcraft ceremonies.